What time does my son/daughter need to be in school?

 What should my son/daughter do if they feel ill during the school day?

 They should tell their teacher straightaway.
 They may be sent to reception, where a trained first aider will take care of them.
 If they are too ill to remain at school or if hospital treatment is necessary then parents/carers will be contacted to make suitable arrangements.
-This is why it is so important we have up to date emergency contact numbers and at least two.
-Under no circumstances should they leave the school, contact their parents/carers themselves on a mobile or go home without permission.
+It is essential we have a minimum of two emergency contact numbers that are up to date.
+Under no circumstances should students leave the school, contact their parents/carers themselves on a mobile phone or go home without permission.

 Who do I write to if I need to take my son/daughter out of school for medical reasons?

-Please send a note to your son/daughter’s form tutor requesting absence for medical/dental appointments 48 hours in advance.
+Please send a note to your son/daughter’s form tutor requesting absence for medical/dental appointments at least 48 hours in advance.

 Who should my son/daughter see if they have to leave school for an appointment?